iwebexpert/screen-size-overlay/README.md

   enable={process.env.NODE_ENV === 'development'}
   // Breakpoints used to determine the current responsive behavior.
-  // By default, Tailwind CSS breakpoints are used. breakpoints="tailwind" // Use preset 'tailwind', 'bootstrap', 'bootstrap4', 'bootstrap5', 'foundation', 'bulma', 'mui' or provide custom breakpoints
+  // By default, Tailwind CSS breakpoints are used.
+  // You can use one of the presets: 'tailwind', 'bootstrap', 'bootstrap4', 'bootstrap5', 'foundation', 'bulma', 'mui'
+  // or provide custom breakpoints as an object. breakpoints="tailwind"
   // Example of custom breakpoints:
   // breakpoints={{
   //   XS: [0, 639],